CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Workers' compensation is required in Oregon for businesses with 1+ employees, with exemptions for sole proprietors, partners, and corporate officers as provided in the state data.
+• Workers' compensation is required in Oregon for businesses with employees, with exemptions for sole proprietors, partners, and corporate officers.

 • Oregon commercial auto minimum liability limits are $25,000/$50,000/$20,000, which matters for fence crews using trucks, trailers, or other service vehicles.

-• Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, so fence contractors often need coverage documentation ready before signing a yard or office lease.
+• Most commercial leases in Oregon require proof of general liability coverage, so fence contractors often need coverage documentation ready before signing a yard or office lease.

 • Coverage is regulated by the Oregon Division of Financial Regulation, so policy forms, endorsements, and certificates should be reviewed against Oregon buying requirements.